USCbiostats/fmcmc/README.md

   )
 ```

     ## No convergence yet (steps count: 200).
-Gelman-Rubin's R: 3.0834.
+Gelman-Rubin's R: 3.7891.
 Trying with the next bulk.

+    ## No convergence yet (steps count: 400).
+Gelman-Rubin's R: 1.1257.
+Trying with the next bulk.

+    ## No convergence yet (steps count: 600).
+Gelman-Rubin's R: 1.4696.
+Trying with the next bulk.

+    ## No convergence yet (steps count: 800).
+Gelman-Rubin's R: 1.1313.
+Trying with the next bulk.

+    ## No convergence yet (steps count: 1000).
+Gelman-Rubin's R: 1.4384.
+Trying with the next bulk.

+    ## No convergence yet (steps count: 1200).
+Gelman-Rubin's R: 1.3696.
+Trying with the next bulk.

+    ## No convergence yet (steps count: 1400).
+Gelman-Rubin's R: 1.5243.
+Trying with the next bulk.

+    ## No convergence yet (steps count: 1600).
+Gelman-Rubin's R: 1.3720.
+Trying with the next bulk.

+    ## No convergence yet (steps count: 1800).
+Gelman-Rubin's R: 1.1722.
+Trying with the next bulk.

+    ## No convergence yet (steps count: 2000).
+Gelman-Rubin's R: 1.1492.
+Trying with the next bulk.

+    ## No convergence yet (steps count: 2200).
+Gelman-Rubin's R: 1.1004.
+Trying with the next bulk.

+    ## No convergence yet (steps count: 2400).
+Gelman-Rubin's R: 1.1161.
+Trying with the next bulk.

-    ## Convergence has been reached with 400 steps.
-Gelman-Rubin's R: 1.0583.
-(400 final count of samples).
+    ## Convergence has been reached with 2600 steps.
+Gelman-Rubin's R: 1.0815.
+(2600 final count of samples).

 Again, as the proposal kernel has lower and upper bounds, then we are
 guaranteed that all proposed states are within the support of the